Introduction to Pharmacy as a Career Option for Teenagers

 To become a pharmacist, one must complete a Doctor of Pharmacy (PharmD) degree from an accredited pharmacy school and pass a licensure exam.

-What skills are required for a career in pharmacy?
+What skills are required for choosing pharmacy as a career?

 Pharmacists must have strong communication, problem-solving, and critical thinking skills, as well as attention to detail and a strong knowledge of medications and their effects on the body.